BSc(Hons) Psychology (with Foundation Year)

-You can study psychology at UWE Bristol as either a major or minor accredited course, with criminology, sociology or law.
-If psychology is the major subject, you'll receive the Graduate Basis for Chartership (GBC).
+You can study psychology at UWE Bristol as either a major or minor accredited course, with criminology or sociology.
+If psychology is the major subject, you'll have the opportunity to obtain the Graduate Basis for Chartered Membership (GBC).

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.

 The course covers the core British Psychological Society content areas in psychology.
 You'll study social, developmental and cognitive psychology, individual differences, biological psychology, conceptual and historical issues, statistical analysis and research design.